silicogenesis/protkit/README.md

 - **Interoperability of tools**.
 Protkit was designed to allow tools to be used together in a seamless manner.
-Common tasks that may be performed on proteins, such as folding, docking, binding affinity prediction, humanisation of antibodies, prediction of developability, etc. all have task definitions in the form of an API that need to be adhered to.
-Any tool that adheres to the API can be used with other tools in the library.
+Common tasks that may be performed on proteins, such as folding, docking, binding affinity prediction, humanisation of antibodies, prediction of developability, etc. all have task definitions in the form of an API that is to be adhered to by the community.
+Any tool that adheres to the API can seamlessly be used with other tools in the library.
 This makes it easy to combine tools together to perform complex tasks.
 We are working on adaptors for various tools that will allow them to be used within the Protkit ecosystem.